Agile-IoT/agile-watson/README.md

 ## Run Watson Analytics
 1. Open the Watson Analytics project available on folder watson-analytics
-2. Build the project
+2. Build the project using the following command.
+The binary and config files are generated under the folder "target"
 ```sh
 $ mvn clean install
 ```
-The binary and config files are generated under the folder "target"

-3. you can Configure the analytics using the file config.ini
+3. Configure the analytics using the file config.ini

 ```shell
 # MQTT parameters